sandgy/sandgy/README.md

 ### Hi there 👋

-My name is Sandesh Gyawali.
 I'm currently a student at University of Kentucky, pursuing Computer Engineering.

 - 🔭 I’m currently working on iOS App Development.
 - 🌱 I’m currently learning Swift Programming.